github/training-kit/downloads/github-actions-cheat-sheet.md

 A job contains a sequence of tasks called `steps`.
 Steps can run commands, run setup tasks, or run an action in your repository, a public repository, or an action published in a Docker registry.
 Each step runs in its own process in the virtual environment and has access to the workspace and filesystem.

 ### `name` and `uses`
-The `name` scalar inside of the `steps` collection is simply for displaying the job in GitHub.
-It's not required but it makes it easier to follow.
+The steps collection's `name` is simply for displaying the job in GitHub.
+It's not required but does improve readability.

-The `uses` scalar inside of the `steps` collection selects an action to run as part of a step in your job.
-You can use an action defined in the same repository as the workflow, a public repository, or in a published Docker container image.
+The `steps` collection's `uses` is to selects an action to run as part of a step in your job.
+You can use an action defined in the same repository as the workflow, a public repository elsewhere on GitHub, or in a published Docker container image.
 The repositories are specified in the syntax `owner/repo@reference`.
 For example:

 ```
 steps